moeramadan/GoPhish-Landing-Pages/README.md

 ## Usage

-1. Clone or download this repository.
+1. Clone or download this repository or copy paste the HTML code.
 2. Customize the HTML code as needed to match your phishing scenario.
-3. Host the HTML file on a web server accessible to your phishing targets.
-4. Configure Gophish to use the hosted landing page in your phishing campaign.
-5. Conduct phishing simulations responsibly and ethically, complying with all laws and regulations.
+3. Conduct phishing simulations responsibly and ethically, complying with all laws and regulations.

 ## Get Gophish